Doctor of Nursing Science (DNS) Programs

 - Health Science Administrator

 How much will I earn with a Doctor of Nursing Science?

 The average DNS holder earns anywhere between $80,000 and $130,000 every year.
-But your salary will largely depend on your desired role (executive, research, education), as well as on your level of experience and your area of practice.
+Your salary will largely depend on your desired role (executive, research, education), as well as on your level of experience and area of practice.